BYOD - Bring your own device

 Laptops, Notebooks, and MacBooks are preferred for senior students (Years 9 -13) as they support all software that may be required at senior levels.
 Chromebooks are a better option up to Year 8 as students work in a google apps environment.
 Android Tablets and Apple iPads are light and portable and may work in certain situations, but are limited in functionality.
 Tablets coupled with a keyboard improve their functionality, but they are still limited to an apps environment.

-All students who bring their own device to school must sign a BYOD agreement.
+All students who bring their own device to school must sign the BYOD Agreement upon enrolling at The Catlins Area School.

 Minimum Recommended Specifications – PC / Mac Book